MRECoelho/prometheus/readme.md

   - primary key as auto incr
   - current id as creation
   - search function
+  - err on when cannot be collapsed (already leaf node)

 __frontend__:
  - enable the drag logic